philadams-zz/philadams.net/src/quotes.md

 ---

 -
+> Learning is not attained by chance; it must be sought for with ardor and
+> attended to with diligence. _Abigail Adams_

+-
 > The impossible often has a kind of integrity which the merely
 > improbable lacks. _Douglas Adams_

 -
+> Courage is the most important of all the virtues, because without courage you
+> can't practice any other virtue consistently. _Maya Angelou_

+-
 > You can't use up creativity.
 The more you use the more you have. _Maya
 > Angelou_

+-
+> It is the mark of an educated mind to be able to entertain a thought without
+> accepting it. _Aristotle_

 -
 > Men acquire a particular quality by constantly acting a particular way.
 We